devchallenges-io/curriculum/3-javascript/1-javascript/11-js-scope-closures.md

 **Closures** are a powerful feature in JavaScript that allows functions to remember the variables from the place they were created, even if they are executed elsewhere.
 This feature enables advanced programming patterns like module privacy.

-In this guide, we will cover everything you need to know about scope and closures in JavaScript:

-1.  **Key Concepts**: Understand the basic principles behind scope and closures.
-2.  **Types of Scope**: Learn about global scope, local scope, and block scope.
-3.  **Closures**: Explore how closures work and discover their practical uses.
-4.  **Best Practices**: Find out useful strategies for managing scope effectively, making your code easier to maintain and understand.

-By the end of this guide, you'll have a solid grasp of scope and closures in JavaScript, empowering you to write cleaner, more efficient code for your projects.

 ## 1. Understanding JavaScript Scope

 ### Global Scope in JavaScript